 Dull skin?
-Try our 15% Vitamin C and EGF Serum for a glow.
+Try our 15% Vitamin C + EGF Serum for a glow.

 Hyperpigmentation?
-Try our Tranexamic Acid Night Treatment to target hyperpigmentation while smoothing and brightening skin.
+Try our Tranexamic Acid Serum to target hyperpigmentation while smoothing and brightening skin.

 Oily skin or redness?
-Try using Niacinamide to balance oil production and calm any redness.
+Try using Niacinamide Serum to balance oil production and calm any redness.

 Speaking of treating skin, it’s important not to forget the delicate areas such as the eyes too.
 In our range, we have three brilliant eye creams, all of which have been formulated to target different concerns and reach specific goals.

 When applying eye cream, be sure to do so with care, as the skin around the eye is incredibly thin and vulnerable.
 Use your eye cream around the orbital bone and under the brow - steering clear of your eye lids and gently patting in with the ring finger for the perfect amount of pressure.

 Dark Circles?
 Try our Brighten-i eye cream to instantly illuminate while long term, helping to restore skin to its natural tone.
 Its ingredients list makes the product four times more potent than Vitamin C, meaning a noticeably brighter under-eye area.